|

 and custom, as well as job-site built.

-- Stock manufactured cabinets are mass produced, and are shipped either
+- Stock manufactured cabinets are mass produced, and are shipped

-pre-assembled or ready-to-assemble.
-They are frequently available
+either pre-assembled or ready-to-assemble.
+They are frequently

 - Semi-custom cabinets offer better quality and a greater selection of